 Fixed vs. Portable

-Dust collectors come in several different types based on motor power, suction ability, and dust collection system, but these tools can also be separated by their portability.
+Dust collectors come in several different types based on motor power, suction ability, and dust-collection system, but these tools can also be separated by their portability.
 Typically, a dust collector is a portable tool that is either light enough to carry or it has a wheeled base or frame that can be used to move the tool around the workshop.
 However, this style of dust collector takes up floor space and can become a tripping hazard.

 Mounted or fixed dust collectors are installed on the wall or ceiling to help save space in a crowded workshop.
 Just connect the hoses to the dust collector and turn it on to start cleaning up the work space.
 However, it’s important to keep in mind that the longer the hose, the less suction power the dust collector will have, so it’s a good idea to mount the dust collector in a central location.

-The filter efficiency refers to the ability of the dust collector’s filter to stop dust and other contaminants from passing through.
+Filter efficiency refers to the ability of the dust collector’s filter to stop dust and other contaminants from passing through.
 By trapping large debris and dust particles in the filter, the dust collector can continue to work at a high level of suction power without the user having to worry about clogs.

 Filter efficiency is typically measured by the minimum size of particle the filter can capture, or the absolute micron rating.
 For instance, a high-efficiency filter may have an absolute micron rating of 1 micron, indicating that it will stop particles and debris larger than 1 micron at least 95 percent of the time.
-The average dust collector filter will have an absolute micron rating of about 2.5 microns.
+The average dust-collector filter will have an absolute micron rating of about 2.5 microns.

-- Noise-reducing insulation helps to reduce the amount of sound that the motor makes while the dust collector is in operation.
+- Noise-reducing insulation helps to reduce the amount of sound the motor makes while the dust collector is in operation.

 - Hose and hose attachment storage spaces help to keep the workshop neat and tidy after the dust has been cleaned up.
 These are typically located on the side or top of the dust collector.